chad-ermacora/kootnet-sensors/README.md

 # Kootnet Sensors - RPi Sensor Recording Software
-This program is used to record sensor readings on a Raspberry Pi to an SQLite3 database.
-Add one or more of the 21+ supported sensors to record and view readings of your choice.
+This program is used to record sensor readings on a Raspberry Pi to an SQLite3 database or transfer sensor data to another sensor or service using MQTT.
+Add one or more of the 21+ supported sensors.

 Sensor types include heat, pressure, altitude, humidity, distance, gas, particulate matter 1/2.5/4/10, light, color, ultra-violet, acceleration, electromagnetic fields, angular velocity (gyroscope) & GPS coordinates.